2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - Have enough items to keep the team occupied for the two week iteration
 - Not have so many items that a team member gets overwhelmed
 - Under-estimate our team's total capacity, to provide room for unexpected work (e.g., support work)
-- Have at least one team member assigned to each item on the board
+- Have at least one team member assigned to each committed item on the board
 :::

-The Sprint Board is broken down into different columns that represent the teams delivery workflow.
+The Sprint Board is broken down into different columns that represent the team's delivery workflow.
 The team owns the design of this workflow and should change the workflow process that best suits their way of working to optimize for sustainable delivery.

 The current queues of work represented by the board are: